GoogleCloudPlatform/workflows-demos/eventarc-pubsub/README.md

 gcloud pubsub topics publish ${TOPIC_ID} --message="Hello there"
 ```

-You should see that Workflow received the Pub/Sub message and decoded it in the
+In the logs for Workflows, you should see that Workflow received the Pub/Sub
-logs.
+message and decoded it.